 Questions about the health and integrity of the labia minora can sometimes lead to unnecessary anxiety.
 One such concern that occasionally surfaces is whether the labia minora can detach or "fall off."
-To address this question thoroughly, we need to delve into the anatomy, potential issues, and facts surrounding this delicate area.
+To address this question thoroughly, we need to dig into the anatomy, potential issues, and facts surrounding this delicate area.
 Understanding the structure and function of the labia minora is essential for distinguishing fact from fiction and maintaining peace of mind.

 Main Subheading